keamas/AzurePSScripts/RBAC/RB-ControlAzureADRBACRoles/Readme.md

 ````

-In real production scenarios please define a seperate runas account!
+In real production scenarios, please define a seperate RunAs account!

 #### Create a Runbook
-First create a Runbook in Azure Automation (Type: Powershell Script)
+Next create a Runbook in Azure Automation (From type: Powershell Script)
-Add the Source code to the Runbook
+Add the published source code to the Runbook

 #### AD Group to Azure AD Role mapping
+Create an Azure Active directory group (On-Prem or Cloud native) for your role mapping.
-Define the Active Directory Group to Azure AD Role mapping. ***Important*** The Active Diretory groups and their users should be synced to Azure AD!
+Add the Active Directory Group to the Azure AD Role mapping.
+***Important*** The Active Diretory groups and their users should be synced to Azure AD if youuse the On-Prem scenario!

 The source code have a region "Define global variables".
-This region includes the following source code:
+This region contains the following source code:
 ````
 #Define Hashtable for Group to Role Mapping
     $grouprolemapping = @{